robertsonsamuel/startcoding-frontend/README.md

 # greenit-frontend

-A reddit like posting forum app, but more fun.
-When you read a post, it turns green.
+A reddit-like forum app, but more fun.
+When you read a post, it turns green!
 Have you Greenit today?

 [Visit Greenit](http://paulgoblin.github.io/greenit-frontend/)